patrickbwarren/transam-triton/EMULATOR.md

 is created with all bits set to 1.

 Note that in programming a 2708, bits can only be set to '0', not set to '1'.
-This is implemented faithfully in the emulator, although being an emulation the situation where bits which should be programmed to be '0' but remain '1' does not normally arise however this failure mode (which results in a `READ ERROR`) can be simulated using function F8 (see below).
+This is implemented faithfully in the emulator.
+Being an emulation the situation where bits which should be programmed to be '0' but remain '1' does not normally arise, however this failure mode (which results in a `READ ERROR`) can be simulated using function F8 (see below).
 Contrariwise, since it is possible to load an _existing_ EPROM with arbitary bit pattern, the failure mode where bits